 People Trust PeopleThe amount of faith people have in online comments and forums is growing every year.
 For a typical consumer today, a batch of good online reviews carries the same weight as a recommendation from an acquaintance.
 Compare this to people’s opinions on paid marketing or advertising, and you’ll see the real value of user reviews.
 BazaarVoice recently put out a great infographic showing that shopper reviews are 12x more trusted than advertisements or marketing info.

 Make Reviews Part of the PlanGood reviews are important.
 But a steady stream of new reviews is even more so.
 Your competitors haven’t stopped acquiring reviews, and neither should you.
-Think about how you can make it easy for clients to review your residential painting business without it being an inconvenience.
-Include links for clients to review their experience in your email communications.
-Get in touch with clients a week or two after the fact and ask them about their experience.
+Think about how you can make it simple for customers to review your residential painting company without it being an inconvenience.
+Include links for home owners to review their experience in your email communications.
+Get in touch with customers a week or two after the fact and ask them about their experience.
 Then see whether or not they would be interested in posting something online.
 You can even build a simple reviews section into your website using a free plugin like this.
 Reviews are a resource that compounds over time.
 Just like a savings account, make sure you’re adding to your body of reviews regularly and consistently.

 The Good, The Bad, The BizaareYou do your best for every single customer you work with.
 But you can't make everyone happy all the time.
 What should you do when bad reviews pop-up on your social media, website, or Yelp page?
 Keep in mind, a sour taste is more memorable than a sweet one, and people are much more likely to post reviews about a bad experience than a good one.
 First off, don’t panic.
 A lot of the time, all it takes to make a person happy is a little attention and effort.
 Reach out, find out what the problem was, and then make a real and concerted effort to resolve it.
 Many people are willing to change not just their opinion, but also their public reviews, if you meet them halfway.
 Even when you get a tough cookie that won’t budge, don’t chalk it up as a lost cause.
 Respond to the review politely and with real compassion, in the same place where the review originally appeared.
 It's your opportunity to let future clients see that you take their feedback seriously, and do everything you can to help.
 An unpleasant review is just another platform for you to highlight your business and brand.